Isospin: The introduction of quarks

 Here, $\mathrm{\vert u \rangle}$ is the up quark flavour eigenstate, and $\mathrm{\vert d \rangle}$ is the down quark flavour eigenstate, while $\left\vert\uparrow\right\rangle$ and $\left\vert\downarrow\right\rangle$ are the eigenstates of $S_z$.
 Although these superpositions are the technically correct way of denoting a proton and neutron in terms of quark flavour and spin eigenstates, for brevity, they are often simply referred to as "uud" and "udd".
 The derivation above assumes exact isospin symmetry and is modified by SU(2)-breaking terms.

 Similarly, the isospin symmetry of the pions are given by:

 Although the discovery of the quarks led to reinterpretation of mesons as a vector bound state of a quark and an antiquark, it is sometimes still useful to think of them as being the gauge bosons of a hidden local symmetry.

 Weak isospin

+In 1961 Sheldon Glashow proposed that a relation similar to the Gell-Mann–Nishijima formula for charge to isospin would also apply to the weak interaction:

+Here the charge $Q$ is related to the projection of weak isospin $T_3$ and the weak hypercharge $Y_w$.

-Isospin is similar to, but should not be confused with weak isospin.
-Briefly, weak isospin is the gauge symmetry of the weak interaction which connects quark and lepton doublets of left-handed particles in all generations; for example, up and down quarks, top and bottom quarks, electrons and electron neutrinos.
+Isospin and weak isospin are related to the same symmetry but for different forces.
+Weak isospin is the gauge symmetry of the weak interaction which connects quark and lepton doublets of left-handed particles in all generations; for example, up and down quarks, top and bottom quarks, electrons and electron neutrinos.
 By contrast (strong) isospin connects only up and down quarks, acts on both chiralities (left and right) and is a global (not a gauge) symmetry.